woods college of advancing studies

 Non-degree students are individuals interested in taking evening undergraduate courses for academic credit, but not in applying for a degree.
-Such students enroll during the fall, spring, or summer semesters.
+Non-degree students may enroll in fall, spring, or summer semesters.
 A brief non-degree application form must be completed and submitted online.

 Individuals wishing to attend during the day as special undergraduate students are required to apply for Visiting Student status at the James A. Woods, S.J., College of Advancing Studies.
 Qualified applicants are admitted to specific courses on an individual basis.

 More specific application instructions for those interested in applying for Visiting Student status can be found at www.bc.edu/schools/advstudies/undergraduate/visitingstudents.html.